HAROS-framework/haros-design-docs/v4/python-pkgs.md

 ```

 This could be circumvented by pushing a new version of `haros` every time one of the dependencies is fixed.
-But, in practice, that gives us only one additional way to mess things up (e.g., forgetting to update `haros`), and achieves exactly the same thing as packing everything under a single distribution.
+But, in practice, all that gives us is one additional way to mess things up (e.g., forgetting to update `haros`), and achieves exactly the same thing as packing everything under a single distribution.
 The root cause of this is *coupling* - every component is tightly coupled to the metamodel, and any changes to that must propagate all the way up.

 This is not to say that this approach does not work.